-Section Purpose [NWI:Storage Device n] Specifies storage devices.
-This Section can be duplicated for as many devices as are in the server. n uniquely identifies the sequence of the Section (for example, 1, 2, etc.).
-[NWI:Network Adapter n] Identifies the driver and its associated parameters for a specific network adapter.
-This Section can be duplicated for as many devices as are in the server. n uniquely identifies the sequence of the Section (for example, 1, 2, etc.).
-[NWI:Reserved Adapter n] Specifies the adapters that are to be reserved.
-[NWI:Hotplug System] Identifies the driver associated with the processor system in the server.
-[NWI:NetWare Loadable Module] Identifies NLM TM programs that are to be loaded with the hardware drivers.
-[NWI:Misc] Functions as a container of parameters that do not correspond to a data input screen.
-[NWI:File System] Specifies the parameters for the partitions and volumes.
-[NWI:File Server] Specifies the parameters that uniquely identify the server.
-[NWI:Protocols] Controls whether the protocol screen is displayed.
-[NWI:TCPIP] Specifies TCP/IP parameters.
-[NWI:IPX] Specifies IPX TM parameters.
-[NWI:IPCMD] Specifies Compatibility Mode parameters.
-[NWI:SNMP] Specifies Simple Network Management Protocol parameters.
+Section Purpose "[NWI:Excluded From Detection] Section" on page 44 Identifies what drivers will be excluded from the auto-detection. "[NWI:Multi-Processor System] Section" on page 44 Identifies the driver associated with the processor system in the server. "[NWI:Storage Adapter n] Section" on page 45 Identifies the driver and its associated parameters for a specific storage adapter.
+This Section can be duplicated for as many adapters as are in the server. n uniquely identifies the sequence of the Section (for example, 1, 2, etc.). "[NWI:Storage Device n] Section" on page 46 Specifies storage devices.
+This section can be duplicated for as many devices as are in the server. n uniquely identifies the sequence of the Section (for example, 1, 2, etc.). "[NWI:Network Adapter n] Section" on page 47 Identifies the driver and its associated parameters for a specific network adapter.
+This section can be duplicated for as many devices as are in the server. n uniquely identifies the sequence of the Section (for example, 1, 2, etc.). "[NWI:Reserved Adapter n] Section" on page 50 Specifies the adapters that are to be reserved. "[NWI:Hotplug System] Section" on page 50 Identifies the driver associated with the processor system in the server. "[NWI:NetWare Loadable Module] Section" on page 51 Identifies NLM [TM] programs that are to be loaded with the hardware drivers. "[NWI:Misc] Section" on page 59 Functions as a container of parameters that do not correspond to a data input screen. "[NWI:File System] Section" on page 51 Specifies the parameters for the partitions and volumes. "[NWI:File Server] Section" on page 60 Specifies the parameters that uniquely identify the server.

-Section Purpose [NWI:DNS] Specifies Domain Name Service (DNS) parameters.
-[NWI:Host Name] Specifies DNS Host Name for each IP address.
-[NWI:Time Zone] Corresponds to the time zone screen.
-[NWI:Time Synchronization] Specifies time server configuration.
-[NWI:NDS] Corresponds to the NDS screen.
-[NWI:License] Identifies the location of the license file.
-[NWI:Add to Startup] Specifies lines to be added to the STARTUP.NCF file.
-[NWI:Append To Autoexec.ncf] Specifies lines to be added to the AUTOEXEC.NCF file.
+Section Purpose "[NWI:Protocols] Section" on page 61 Controls whether the protocol screen is displayed. "[NWI:TCPIP] Section" on page 62 Specifies TCP/IP parameters. "[NWI:IPX] Section" on page 63 Specifies IPX TM parameters. "[NWI:IPCMD] Section" on page 64 Specifies Compatibility Mode parameters. "[NWI:SNMP] Section" on page 65 Specifies Simple Network Management Protocol parameters. "[NWI:DNS] Section" on page 67 Specifies Domain Name Service (DNS) parameters. "[NWI:Host Name] Section" on page 68 Specifies DNS Host Name for each IP address. "[NWI:Time Zone] Section" on page 69 Corresponds to the time zone screen. "[NWI:Time Synchronization] Section" on page 70 Specifies time server configuration. "[NWI:NDS] Section" on page 70 Corresponds to the NDS [®] screen. "[NWI:License] Section" on page 74 Identifies the location of the license file. "[NWI:Add to Startup] Section" on page 76 Specifies lines to be added to the STARTUP.NCF file. "[NWI:Append To Autoexec.ncf] Section" on page 77 Specifies lines to be added to the AUTOEXEC.NCF file. "[NWI:Use NCF Settings] Section" on page 77 Specifies whether to use the response file or the AUTOEXEC.NCF file for the server name during an upgrade. "[Novell:NOVELL_ROOT:1.0.0] Section" on page 78 Specifies full automation of installation. "[Selected Nodes] Section" on page 80 Specifies full automation of products and services. "[LDAP] Section" on page 83 Specifies full automation of products and services.